 My roommate Bryson is a champ.
 He’s been sticking close, getting rid of callers and visitors, keeping a bottle of water nearby, handing me Kleenexes.
-Basically taking care of me.
+Taking care of me.
 He’s good at that.
 Always has been.
 Ever since freshman year.
 We met when he rescued me from some jocks.
 They seemed to think it was fun to pick on someone significantly smaller.
-Bryson jumped in, bumping chests with the leader, called him Shit-For-Brains and basically stood them down.
+Bryson jumped in, bumping chests with the leader, called him Shit-For-Brains and stood them down.
 He’s not any bigger than me, but he doesn’t take shit from anyone.
 He reminded them and they slowly worked out in their lumbering jock way that if they took the time to beat us up, they would probably get in trouble with their coach, might even miss some games.
 We’ve been best friends ever since.
-We room together, hang together, pledged the same frat together, go places together.
+We room together, hang together, pledged the same frat together, and go places together.
 People say we even look like brothers.
 In a way, we are.
 Best friends, always and forever.

 “Kev, why don’t you go lie down for a while,” he suggested.

 “Yeah,” was all I could muster, and trudged back to my bedroom.
 It was what, 1 pm?
+Yeah, Sunday afternoon.
 Bryson was right behind me.

 “I got a lot of homework to do, so I’ll be in the living room if you need anything.
 I’ll get us something to eat later.
-You don’t worry about it.”
+You don’t worry about it,” he told me.
 Yeah, Mr. Take Charge is on duty.